Exact Many-body Quantum Dynamics in One-Dimensional Baths via Collective Spins

 In the above equation $\Gamma_{\mu}$ are collective decay rates (and the eigenvalues of $\boldsymbol{\Gamma}$) and $\hat{\mathcal{O}}_{\mu} = \sum_{j=1}^N \alpha_{\mu}\hat{\sigma}_-^j$ are collective jump operators, written in terms of the eigenvectors $\alpha_{\mu}$ of $\boldsymbol{\Gamma}$.
 Different unravelings of the master equation (related by unitary transformations of the jump operators) provide equally valid starting points for describing the dynamics.
 For instance, in waveguide QED or for spins coupled to ring resonators, a natural unraveling employs directional collective jump operators, which physically correspond to photon emission either to the left or to the right~\cite{Pichler15,Cardenas23}.

-For commensurate lattice constants, the algebra generated by repeated commutators among the collective jump operators (and their adjoints) closes into a finite-dimensional Lie algebra of dimension $3p$.
+For commensurate lattice constants, the collective jump operators (and their adjoints) yield a Lie subalgebra generated by $3p$ elements.
 More explicitly, this Lie algebra factorizes into a direct sum of $p$ independent $\mathfrak{su}(2)$ algebras, i.e., $\bigoplus_{k=1}^{p}\mathfrak{su}(2)$.
 Importantly, the finite-dimensional structure emerges irrespective of the chosen unraveling or operator basis.
 However, identifying the canonical form of the algebra requires additional analysis.
 In the Supplementary Material (SM)~\cite{SI}, we explicitly show how starting from directional operators it is possible to find the canonical angular momentum representation introduced earlier in Eq.~\eqref{eqn:AngMoCommutators}, reinforcing the direct link between algebraic structure and symmetry properties of the dissipative matrix $\boldsymbol{\Gamma}$.